ansible/terraform-provider-aap/docs/resources/inventory.md

 ### Optional

 - `description` (String) Description for the inventory
 - `organization` (Number) Identifier for the organization the inventory should be created in.
 If not provided, the inventory will be created in the default organization.
+NOTICE the organization attribute will be required in release 2.0.0
 - `variables` (String) Inventory variables.
 Must be provided as either a JSON or YAML string.

 ### Read-Only